 The figures reported by the Vaasa Hospital District cannot be compared to the figures reported by Finnish Institute for Health and Care (THL).
 Vaasa Hospital District reports the positive findings from the laboratory results that are ready in the morning.
 THL reports figures that are recorded in the registry of infectious disease.
 The figures in the registry of infectious disease register are completed with a small delay.

-Vaasa Hospital District is in a baseline phase of the coronavirus epidemic from 27th of April 2021.
+Vaasa Hospital District is again in a spreading phase of the coronavirus epidemic from 23rd of August 2021.

 Municipalities rating by incidence rate - will not be announced no longer.
 Decision made by the Ostrobothnia Corona Coordination Working Group on 19th January 2021.